DimaBond174/SpecNet/README.md

 * via the TCP/IP connection of the Internet / Wi-Fi network (works starting from API 19).
 2. SpecNet server for organizing a TCP/IP communication channel via the Internet or Wi-Fi network (implemented in C ++, tested under Linux.
 It is planned to complete the implementation for other common operating systems and to run directly on Wi-Fi equipment).

+How to build from sources and setup SpecNet you can read [here: WiKi](https://github.com/DimaBond174/SpecNet/wiki/1.-Setup-SpecNetServ):

 As you develop for other devices and media, the source code will be uploaded to this repository.

 #### Work schemes: